Private Project

 Director Statement

-25 years later, as I delved more into my art, I felt it is important to talk about and remember the struggles of the men and women that laid the establishment of a new free country while sacrificing their lives.
-Additionally, I wanted to look at the movement from a multi-dimensional perspective i.e. the viewpoints of opposite sides in question, the mental traumas inflicted on innocent children (like in any catastrophic war) and the British Administration of India's ability to divide the poor people in the country based on division politics and favouritism.
+Additionally, I wanted to look at the movement from a multi-dimensional perspective i.e. the viewpoints of opposite sides in question, the mental traumas inflicted on innocent children (like in any catastrophic war) and the then British Administration's ability to divide the people in the country through division politics and favouritism.

-This is an intense film treated with a lot of gentleness and subtlety, which I am hoping the audience will resonate with.
+This neo-noir film is treated with a lot of gentleness and subtlety, which I am hoping the audience will resonate with.
 I sincerely hope this effort opens up a series of much-needed conversations for a better future.